Skip to main content

 • “Gameplay-wise, it can't be any simpler: as you listen to the stories told by your patrons, you whip up drinks to serve their needs (and sometimes emotions).”

-• “There is not much to the gameplay itself; you mainly read the stories and occasionally make a drink.”
+• “There is not much to the gameplay itself, as you know, you are there to mainly read the stories and occasionally make a drink.”

-• “The removal of giving items feels like a step back, especially when many storylines involve characters exchanging things.”
+• “As for gameplay, the core drink system is slightly improved, but the removal of giving items in CT2 feels like a step back, especially when many storylines involve characters giving each other things.”

 • atmosphere